 - Access to Higher Education Diploma (Science) - Biochemical Pathway

 - Biochemic Tissue Salts

 The contribution that women have made to advancing the field of technology are well known.
-Women such as Ada Lovelace, the world’s first computer programmer, Mary Keller, a nun turned computer science engineer, and the glamourous inventor Hedy Lamarr, all made significant advancements to technology that have shaped how we view the world today.
+Famous women in STEM such as Ada Lovelace, the world’s first computer programmer, Mary Keller, a nun turned Computer Science Engineer, and the glamourous inventor Hedy Lamarr, all made significant advancements to technology that have shaped how we view the world today.

 - Certificate in Web Design and Development (RQF) Level 3

-The basic salary for women in engineering is around £35,000 per annum, and 98% of Britain’s female engineers find their job very rewarding.
-And if that’s not enough to make this field attractive, the industry predicts that 1.8 million new engineers will be needed by 2025, so the industry needs you!
+The basic salary for women in engineering is around £35,000 per annum, and the industry predicts that 1.8 million new engineers will be needed by 2025, so this STEM industry needs you!

 - Introduction to Construction Management

 There are very few women Mathematicians.
 More male-dominated than other STEM areas, achievement in Mathematics often seems out of reach, and this leads many girls to abandon Math studies early on in their education.

 Some research indicates that this may be down to a matter of confidence.
 Despite outperforming boys overall, when it comes to Maths, girls have been shown to have particular anxiety towards the subject which sees them do worse in it compared to their male classmates.

 Studies suggest that having a more positive attitude towards Maths, coupled with encouragement from parents, families, teachers and other people of influence in their lives to study Maths, will help reduce this feeling and boost the morale around studying this STEM subject.